prometheus-community/windows_exporter/README.md

 See the linked documentation on each collector for more information on reported metrics, configuration settings and usage examples.

 ## Installation
-The latest release can be downloaded from the [releases page](https://github.com/martinlindhe/wmi_exporter/releases).
+The latest release can be downloaded from the [releases page](https://github.com/prometheus-community/windows_exporter/releases).

 Each release provides a .msi installer.
-The installer will setup the WMI Exporter as a Windows service, as well as create an exception in the Windows Firewall.
+The installer will setup the windows_exporter as a Windows service, as well as create an exception in the Windows Firewall.

 If the installer is run without any parameters, the exporter will run with default settings for enabled collectors, ports, etc. The following parameters are available: